Discover what’s new before everyone else:

 You might recognise Matera as the dramatic backdrop to the James Bond film No Time to Die, but its roots trace back to the Stone Age.
 Known for its UNESCO-listed Sassi cave dwellings, this ancient southern Italian town has evolved from a network of homes and churches carved into limestone to a celebrated cultural hub.
 Vetera Matera, a Relais & Châteaux hotel, brings modern luxury to this storied setting.
 The hotel offers 23 rooms, including eight junior suites, with terraces framing Matera’s unique landscapes.
 A spa carved into ancient cisterns features saunas, hammams and hydromassage pools.
 Dining highlights include Italian classics reimagined with flair, an outdoor bar and creative cocktails served under the stars.

-Vetera Matera
+Photography courtesy of Vetera Matera

 2/3